jstrick561/HW2/raspberry_pi_project.rst

 - Git-core
 - Docker

-To build our Zumo Robot, we needed a flame thrower, grenade launcher and a space alien ... no, no, no, what was I thinking.
+To build our Zumo Robot, we needed a flame thrower, grenade launcher and a space alien ... no, no, no, what was I thinking?
 We needed the following parts:

 - Raspberry Pi 3
 - Zumo Chassis Kit